HOW DO I KNOW WHEN TO ENROLL?

 Marketplace Open Enrollment

-For the remainder of 2018, you can enroll in a 2018 health insurance plan only if you have a life event that qualifies you for a Special Enrollment Period.
+For the remainder of 2018, and for 2019, you can enroll in a 2018 health insurance plan only if you have a life event that qualifies you for a Special Enrollment Period.

 If any of these apply to you, you’re eligible for a Special Enrollment Period that allows you to enroll in a 2017 plan.
 Find an agency to help you, visit the Marketplace or call the Marketplace 1-800-318-2596.